-- Must be 21 years old - Must have at least an Associate's Degree, or (60) credits, unless; - Already Florida Certified, - Currently enrolled in a Florida CJSTC Approved Academy for Law Enforcement, - Possess a current Law Enforcement Certificate that is eligible for Equivalency of Training (EOT) with the Florida Department of Law Enforcement, - Possess a current Florida Correctional Officer or Probation Officer Certificate with three (3) years of uninterrupted full-time service,
+- Must be 21 years old - Must have at least an associate degree, or (60) credits, unless; - Already Florida Certified, - Currently enrolled in a Florida CJSTC Approved Academy for Law Enforcement, - Possess a current Law Enforcement Certificate that is eligible for Equivalency of Training (EOT) with the Florida Department of Law Enforcement, - Possess a current Florida Correctional Officer or Probation Officer Certificate with three (3) years of uninterrupted full-time service,

-- may sign a waiver for the (60) credits, the waiver allows a five-year period to obtain an Associate's Degree, or (60) credits, as a condition of employment and will face termination if unable to comply - Pass a background investigation with a drug test, and screening for prior drug use - Additional screening for criminal history
+- may sign a waiver for the (60) credits, the waiver allows a five-year period to obtain an associate degree, or (60) credits, as a condition of employment and will face termination if unable to comply - Applicants that do not currently possess an associate degree or sixty (60) college credits may waive this requirement at date of hire but will be required to sign an agreement to obtain an associate degree or sixty (60) college credits within five (5) years of their sworn date. - Pass a background investigation with a drug test, and screening for prior drug use - Must have a valid state driver's license and obtain a valid Florida driver's license within thirty (30) days of hire - Additional screening for criminal history and career development are foundational to success.